flaxandteal/blug-zoo-list/README.rst

 -----

 All SVG is Inkscape SVG (https://www.inkscape.org/), and may use Inkscape extensions.
 *This means a normal SVG reader may not render it correctly*.
-Export each desired page as SVG.
+Export each desired page as PDF.
 Copy the pages you want to use and customize for additional projects you would like to incorporate.
-You probably want one pamphlet per person or small group.
+You probably want one pamphlet per person or small group. `pdftk <https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/>`_ does a great job of merging them all into a single printable document.

 Logos are not included in our git repo - all material here is original work and covered by the same license.
 Pull requests will not be merged while containing material of incompatible copyright status.